 Why a data strategy - now more than ever?
 2023 Govt.
 Data Summit

-In this presentation I cover:
+In this presentation Martin covers:

 • Why you need a data strategy, now more than ever